reactjs/react.dev/src/content/learn/sharing-state-between-components.md

 function Panel({ title, children, isActive }) {
   // Please carefully look up to this here setIsActive is not defined yet
   // isActive is only passing by props
+  // I know that what I did it's not best solution
-  // I added this lines and updated setIsActive to setCheckActive to remove errors
+  // I added this lines for proper understanding and updated setIsActive to setCheckActive to remove errors
-  // Please take necessary step so that learners like myself don't get confused by error
+  // Please take necessary steps so that learners like myself don't get confused by ReferenceError
+  // of variables which isn't declared yet and got curious about why it was like that

   const [checkActive, setCheckActive] = useState(isActive);

   return (